Police investigate unexplained death of baby in Napier

 Police are investigating the unexplained death of a baby in Napier.

-The police were notified about the infant being admitted to the Hawke's Bay Hospital around 5.45am this morning, where they were pronounced deceased.
+The police were notified about the infant being admitted to the Hawke's Bay Hospital around 5.45am on Thursday, where they were pronounced deceased.

+A Hawke's Bay DHB spokeswoman said Hawke's Bay Hospital clinicians were working with police as part of the investigation.

 Enquiries are under way to establish the circumstances, a police spokesperson said.